 In addition, during a walk, a person can clear his mind and look at the situation from a new angle.
 Animals are also known to help humans meet and make friends.
 These creatures often provoke the beginning of a dialogue between their handler and other people and often become the topic of the first conversation.

 Moreover, an emotional support animal helps to gradually dispose of panic attacks.
 At first, these attacks become less frequent and easier to tolerate.
 And over time, a person ceases to suffer from panic attacks altogether.
-Equally important, ESA protects its owner during a panic attack in a public place and can even help you get home or to find a shelter safely.
+Equally important, ESA protects its owner during a panic attack in a public place and can even help you get home or to find shelter safely.

 Emotional support animals also succor people with social and antisocial frustrations.
 A person no longer feels lonely, ESA adds to its owner a sense of security and self-confidence.
 Because of this, the owners of the ESA become more sociable and companionable, it is easier for them to initiate a conversation and make friends.